-Let us apply a common term for a supplementing alternative to “Banking Monsters” (read: Financial Groups with several roles “under the same hat”); namely “Community Banking”.
-Massive stimulus directed to the large banks (“too big to fail”) do not seem to have been as productive as the “stealth”, continuous efforts for a. o. job creation of "Community Banking" – without any State support and stimulus.
+Let us apply a common term for the incumbents of the financial industry to whom there should be supplementing alternatives; namely, the “Banking Monsters” (read: Multi-Role Financial Groups).
+Massive stimulus directed to the large banks (“too big to fail”) have not been as productive as the “stealth”, continuous efforts a. o. for job creation by "Community Banking" – without any State support and stimulus.

-US Federal Deposit Insurance Corporation has announced a new Initiative to support America's “Community Banking", including a project to gather more knowledge about this understudied sector.
+US Federal Deposit Insurance Corporation has an ongoing initiative to support America's “Community Banking", including a project to gather more knowledge about this understudied sector.
 FDIC has observed that "Community Banks" are central to USA's job creation.